-It was a poor excuse for a gymnasium, a square of breaks loose walls was covered in scrawling and curses and hid sweat, rags and a shameful collection of punching bags.
-She did not mind the poor conditions of the building; being in the periphery of the Urbe, it had the opportunity to grow into an impressive palaestra.
+What a poor excuse for a gymnasium.
+An open square surrounded by naked walls scrawled with curses; sweaty rags and a pitiful punching bags had been carelessly laid around.
+She did not mind the poor conditions of the building; being in the periphery of the Urbe, it had the real estate to develop an impressive palaestra.
 Piles of rock and wooden beams supported temporary hallways that protected spectators from the elements and created private training spaces.
-In this safe site, the youth and the less well-off could mingle and study, improving themselves in order to face the savagery of the world.
+It was not impressive, but it was a safe space where the young and poor could mingle and study, improving themselves and recover from the savagery of the world.

 Lidia pushed the gates of the gymnasium, approaching the center of the palaestra.
-Her golden hair was covered by the combined effort of a wig and a kerchief, her light exercise tunic revealing muscles that were normally kept very discreet, olive oil shining over her deceptively darker skin.
-Saluting the youths in the central halls, busy with their training or reading material, and waving at her fellow athletes, Lidia advanced forward.
-Happy, she rose her hands high and started clapping as she described a wide circle, kicking into the air a cloud of dust and dead leaves.
+Her golden hair was covered by a wig and a kerchief, her light exercise tunic revealing muscles that were usually disguised by padding, olive oil shining over her artificially bronzed skin.
+She saluted the youths in the central halls, busy with their training and reading material - but most just goofing around.
+Her fellow athletes waved at her, Lidia advancing to meet them.
+Happy, she rose her hands high, clapping as she described a wide circle, kicking into the air a cloud of dust and dead leaves.

 “What day is today?”